djeada/Statistics-Notes/notes/time_series/frequency_domain_analysis.md

 8. account for the number of frequencies examined;
 9. avoid causal claims based on coherence alone.

-### Visual companions

-The periodogram, leakage, aliasing, and cross-frequency figures are placed beside the concepts they illustrate above.
-Together they show the progression from identifying a frequency, to understanding the limits imposed by finite samples and sampling rate, to comparing frequency-specific structure across series.

 The related state-space material is covered in the [state-space chapter](state_space_models.md), and the [state-space/frequency notebook](../../notebooks/time_series/state_space_and_frequency.ipynb) provides an additional worked environment.